madisonw0ng/digital-writing-folio-/exercises.md

 - whilst reading Quing's Quest I specifically noticed the correlation of political matters and the digitialised aesthetics and content.
 As Quing's Quest focalises on socio-political issues such as discrimination and transphobia, I instantly noticed the
 - agency to create your own identity

-##### Remix Questions: Taroko Gorge & Eric Snodgrass
+##### Remix Questions: Taroko Gorge

-###### What aspect of the remixes are the same?
-Structually,

-###### What aspect of the remix are different?
+Within the second week of class I was introduced to digital poetry, a form of electronic literature that incorporates the use of hypertext, coding, computer-generated animation and other digital elements in order to display and interact with a work.
+During this class, I was presented with numerous poems that crucially relied on computation, in particular Nick Montfort’s nature poem ‘Taroko Gorge.’

+Montfort’s electronic piece is “a mediative journey through a famous canyon in Taiwan’s Taroko National Park” (Montfort, N 2009).
+It operates as a generative poem where the work produces newborn stanza’s limitlessly, enabling words flow onto a green backdrop in slow paced intervals.
+Here, I found that the generated sentences assisted in programming different experiences and meanings for the text, as well as creating symbolic and aesthetic appeals.
+Ultimately, it shaped the writing in a stimulating fashion, where it kept the reader curious for what there was to come next.

+Observing ‘Taroko Gorge’ has shown me alternative ways to express my own poetry.
+I learnt that digital poetry is not only created for technological reasoning, yet more with the intention of altering poetic devices such as rhythm, motifs and alliteration.
+As a result of analysing Montfort’s piece, I hope to crystallise these digital insights and apply them to my own practice of writing.
+Generally, I enjoy writing poetry concerning mental health, so this has inspired me to create a generative poem based on the waves of thoughts that enter the mind.

+###### Reflecting on Nick Monfort and Eric Snodgrass' Remixes
-- To begin with, Taroko Gorge & Eric Snodgrass utilise different themes within their pieces.
-Gorge centralises his work around the natural environment of a canyon located in Taiwan's Taroko National Park, whereas Snodgrass applies a witty sexualised theme that ultimately does not make much sense.
+- To begin with, Nick Monfort & Eric Snodgrass utilise different themes within their pieces.
+Monfort centralises his work around the natural environment of a canyon located in Taiwan's Taroko National Park, whereas Snodgrass applies a witty sexualised theme that ultimately does not make much sense.
 For example, he says in his digitalised poem that "the generator sucks the thighs" and "John teases the grapefruit..."
-- Another difference was the speed of the poems, where Gorge's lines moved at a slow pace and Snodgrass' moved rapdily.
+- Another difference was the speed of the poems, where Monfort's lines moved at a slow pace and Snodgrass' moved rapdily.
 I believe this is so due to the theme of the poems.
-Gorge's aimed to reflect a calm, natural setting that's meditative and Snodgrass' incorporates a bizarre use of language that seems as if it's constantly leading to a climax in the non-linear poem.
+Monfort's aimed to reflect a calm, natural setting that's meditative and Snodgrass' incorporates a bizarre use of language that seems as if it's constantly leading to a climax in the non-linear poem.

 ###### Is the remix successful? (why or why not?)
 - I think Snodgrass' piece is successful as a remix because it reflects Taroko Gorge's poem in terms of it's functions and aesthetic appearance.
 It's